AraiSeisenbek/University-management-system/README.md

-Project name: "University managment system".
+Project name: "University management system".

 Entities are main classes with variables that we will store and retrieve from database.
 In our project we have 4 entities: Student, Department, Gpa, and University.